Skip to main content

 The adrenal glands

-The adrenals are small glands that are right above the kidneys.
-The kidneys are inside the upper part of the belly.
+The adrenals are small glands that are on top of the kidneys.
+The kidneys are located inside the upper part of the belly.

 The adrenals have 2 parts called the cortex and medulla.
+The cortex is the outer part, while the medulla makes up the inside part of the adrenal gland.
 The main job of the adrenals is to make certain hormones.
 For example, some adrenal hormones help the body deal with stress and control blood pressure.
 Other adrenal hormones help develop sex organs and control puberty.

 Different kinds of adrenal cancer

 Cancer can start in either part of the adrenal gland (medulla or cortex).
 Tumors in the adrenal medulla are actually part of the nervous system and are not discussed here.
-Cancers of the adrenal cortex may be called adrenal cortical carcinoma or adrenocortical cancer.
+Cancers of the adrenal cortex may be called adrenocortical carcinoma or adrenal cancer.

 • What happens next?